-Gibraltar is in talks with Scotland to find a way for both to stay in the European Union, the BBC has learned.
+Gibraltar is in talks with Scotland to find a way for both to remain in the EU, the BBC reports.

 One possibility under discussion is for Gibraltar and Scotland, which both voted to stay in the EU, to maintain the United Kingdom’s membership of the bloc.

 Northern Ireland, which also voted to remain, could potentially be included in the talks.

 Majorities in England and Wales voted in a referendum on Thursday to leave the EU.

 “I can imagine a situation where some parts of what is today the member state United Kingdom are stripped out and others remain,” Fabian Picardo, the territory’s chief minister, said.

 That means that we don’t have to apply again for access, we simply remain with the access we have today and those parts that leave are then given a different sort of access.

 Spain could block a deal for Gibraltar, seeing this as an opportunity to take back the Rock, even if nearly everyone living there wants to stay British.